kdeldycke/awesome-engineering-team-management/README.md

 ### Writing

-General advices on how to convey meaning and clarity by nastering the style.
+General advices on how to convey meaning and clarity by mastering the style.
 If badly written, your documentation is likely to have poor usage and utility.

 * [How to Write a Technical Paper](https://pdfs.semanticscholar.org/441f/ac7c2020e1c8f0d32adffca697bbb8a198a1.pdf) - Serves as a guideline on how to write a good technical paper, in the form of a typical journal publication.
 * [Algorithm for writing a scientific manuscript](https://iubmb.onlinelibrary.wiley.com/doi/full/10.1002/bmb.20329) - A process to guide the preparation and refinement of manuscripts.